vzahorui/vzahorui.github.io/_posts/2021-03-22-hypothesis-test-statistics.md

 When the total number of observations is large enough, the chi-square statistic may be approximated with the [chi-square distribution]({{ site.baseurl }}{% link _posts/2021-03-27-statistical-distributions.md %}) with ($k$-1) [degrees of freedom]({{ site.baseurl }}{% link _posts/2021-03-19-degrees-of-freedom.md %}).
 A rule of thumb is that both the observed and expected values in each category should be at least greater than 5.

 The $p$-value obtained from the chi-square statistic corresponds to the area of probability for the numbers greater or equal to this statistic, so the  test is in fact an upper-tailed test.
 Nonetheless, it is used in the context of distribution in the sample not being equal to the distribution in the population, just as with the two-tailed tests.
-When applied to the binomially distributed data, the chi-squre test produces the same result as the two-tailed $z$-test.
+When applied to the binomially distributed data, the chi-square test produces the same result as the two-tailed $z$-test.

 A better alternative to the chi-square test would be the G-test which is based on [log-likelihood ratio]({{ site.baseurl }}{% link _posts/2021-04-24-maximum-likelihood.md %}) test.
 According to this test, under the null hypothesis the theoretical distribution is defined by the parameters of maximum likelihood.
 Each parameter is defined as a ratio of datapoints belonging to a specific category: $\tilde \theta_i = \frac{e_i}{n}$.
 The observed proportions define the parameters of another model - the one which is compared with the model of maximum likelihood, so that the log-likelihood ratio can be calculated: